ydb242/cortx-motr-1/doc/dev/dtm/sm-doc/README.md

 where we were awaiting on an "external" event - RPC reply.
 There are more use-cases like that: await on a request, await on a timer, await on a disk IO operation and so on.
-One of the common ways to implement such kind of abstractions is to introduce the running vs. waiting queue idea.
+One of the common ways to implement such kind of abstractions is to introduce the running+waiting queues idea.
 When a task is block on something (IO, network, timer), the scheduler puts it into the list of "sleeping" tasks, and then, at some point, a event "wakes up" such a task, and the scheduler puts it back into the run queue.